2 min read

 But what exactly are the main differences between Dutch GAAP and IFRS?
 And more importantly: how do these differences affect financial reporting in practice?

-What is Dutch GAAP?
+What is Dutch GAAP (NL GAAP)?

 Dutch GAAP (NL GAAP) refers to the accounting principles defined by the Dutch Accounting Standards Board (DASB).
 These are based on EU directives but contain national adaptations to suit the Dutch business environment.